rhencke/rebol/tests/README.md

 Test cases have to be enclosed in properly matched square brackets

 A test is successful only if it can be correctly loaded and it yields LOGIC!
 TRUE when evaluated.
+When writing tests to meet this requirement, DID and NOT are useful, for example:

+    did find "x" #"x"

 Breaks, throws, errors, returns, etc. leading out of the test code are detected and marked as test failures.
 The test framework is built in such a way that it can recover from any kind of crash and finish the testing after the restart.